YetAnotherNerd/whatlastgenre/README.md

 [genres](http://developer.echonest.com/docs/v4/genre.html#list)

 ##### whitelist option
 Path to your custom whitelist.
-Defaults to shipped whitelist if empty.
+Use shipped whitelist if empty (default).

-Default ` `

 ##### vaqueries option
 Search for all artists if there is no albumartist on albums with various artists.
 This will make queries for va-albums without albumartist take significantly longer, but yields more results.
-See `various` score option below.
+(Default: `True`) See `various` score option below.

-Default `True`

 ##### id3v23sep option
 By (mutagen) default all id3 v2.3 tags will be upgraded to v2.4.
 Since v2.3